hedongxiao-tju/DC-Distill-and-Contrast-/README.md

 Official PyTorch implementation of **D&C** in *"Distill & Contrast: A New Graph Self-Supervised Method With Approximating Nature Data Relationships"* (IEEE TKDE 2025).

 ## Repository Structure
 This repository contains the official PyTorch implementation of the D&C method.
-The main file is named **DC-master**, and it contains two primary sections:
+It contains two primary sections:

-1. **DC_master_homo**: This directory contains the code for the original D&C method on homophilic graphs.
+1. **DC_master**: This directory contains the code for the original D&C method on homophilic graphs.
 2. **DC_GraphACL_plugin**: This directory includes the integration of D&C as a plugin to the GraphACL method, along with experiments on heterophilic graphs.

 ## Paper Link